 - the reform of the civil service in Afghanistan.

-Six expert teams initiated dialogue forums on these different aspects.
+Six binational expert teams initiated dialogue fora on these subjects.
 The insights gained were then addressed in thematic papers.
 Published between June and September 2016, these papers reflect the current state of research and contain specific recommendations for action.
 They are designed to enrich active dialogue between policy-makers and researchers.

 Govern4Afghanistan encourages debate about these issues by means of a series of events: dialogue forums, workshops and presentations have been held in Kabul, Mazar-e Sharif and even Berlin, enabling Afghan and German actors to discuss and revisit the findings and recommendations for action.
 Policy briefs provided the relevant political decision-makers with a compact overview of the key findings.

 In its second year, the forum discussed six additional subjects: